Turn website visitors into sales calls, instantly

 We use Zoom for all of our video conferences, and that’s really how we engage with our prospects and our future customers.
 I do ask our sales team to record calls, save them, submit – one or two calls a week for me to review.
 I like to review a discovery call and an assessment review call from each person every week.

-As someone who is predominantly focused on strategic selling, I have found the best tool to be networking.
+As someone who is predominantly focused on strategic selling, I have found the best tool to generate B2B leads to be networking.
 There are a number of benefits of maintaining a strong group of industry connections who you will often bump into at networking events, shows and exhibitions.

 - Networking allows you to get a much deeper insight into the workings of the industry and behind closed doors at companies.
 You are soon able to map out trends, challenges, and opportunities